-Attendance and Punctuality - The Sixth Form Day
+The Sixth Form Day

-Timings Activity

-8.40 - 8.45 Arrival in Victoria Road gate and signing in via Inventory in Main Reception

-8.45 - 9.05 Tutor Time or Assembly (20mins)

-9.10 - 10.10 Period 1

-10.15 - 11.15 Period 2

-11.15 - 11.35 Break (20mins) Use of kitchen facilities for toast and hot drinks/vending machine

-11.35 - 12.35 Period 3

-12.40 - 1.40 Period 4

-1.40 - 2.15 Lunch (35mins) Sixth Form Bistro

-2.15 - 3.15 Period 5
+Timings Activity 8.40 - 8.45 Arrival in Victoria Road gate and signing in via Inventry in Main Reception 8.45 - 9.05 Tutor Time or Assembly (20mins) 9.10 - 10.10 Period 1 Compulsory Study for Year 12 and 13 10.15 - 11.15 Period 2 11.15 - 11.35 Break (20mins) Use of kitchen facilities for toast and hot drinks/vending machine 11.35 - 12.35 Period 3 12.40 - 1.40 Period 4 1.40 - 2.15 Lunch (35mins) Students can use the canteen.
+Students are permitted leave the school site at lunchtime but should sign in and out via Inventry 2.15 - 3.15 Relaxed Registration for those students who do not have a timetabled Period 5 lesson

 - Sixth Form students enter and leave via Victoria Road entrance.
-You will use your pass and the InVentry system to sign in and out. - Sixth Form students attend to the timings of the school day.
+They should use their pass and the InVentry system to sign in and out. - Sixth Form students attend to the timings of the school day.
 This includes students being punctual and present at the start of the day (8:40 am) for Tutor Time.
-(The Common and Study Rooms are open from 7.30 am for students who wish to study or arrive early to school). - If you are late on a given day (after 8.40 am) you will receive a 30 minute detention in the Common Room that same day - Students can leave the premises at lunchtime but they are not permitted to leave at any other time during the school day unless authorised by the Head of Sixth Form or in their absence, a member of the Sixth Form Team.
-Students must NOT leave school without informing a member of the Sixth Form Team. - If for any reason you are ill or unable to come to school then your parent/carer/guardian should call in and leave a message on the Sixth Form Absence Line (0121 706 4200 Option 2).
-The message will be picked up by the Sixth Form Administrator and your appropriate mark for the day will be entered on to the school system.
+(The Common and Study Rooms are open from 7.30 am for students who wish to study or arrive early to school). - If students are late after 8.45 am on a given day, they will receive a 15 minute detention in the Common Room that same day.
+If students are late twice in a week, they will receive an hour detention on a Friday after school - Students can leave the premises at lunchtime but they are not permitted to leave at any other time during the school day unless authorised by the Head of Sixth Form or in their absence, a member of the Sixth Form Team.
+Students must NOT leave school without informing a member of the Sixth Form Team. - If for any reason a student is ill or unable to come to school then a parent/carer/guardian should call in and leave a message on the Sixth Form Absence Line (0121 706 4200 Option 2).
+The message will be picked up by the Sixth Form Administrator and the appropriate mark for the day will be entered on to the school system.

-- Where possible all appointments should be scheduled outside of school hours.
-However, we understand that this is not always possible.
-In the event that you have an appointment, you must inform the Sixth Form Administrator and provide evidence of the appointment that you will be attending.
-By doing this we keep your attendance accurate and up to date. - At lunchtime, there is food served in the Bistro and students can make use of the kitchen facilities and the vending machine throughout the day - In Year 13, a student who does not have a lesson period 5 may go home at lunchtime.
+- Students can make use of the school canteen and the Sixth Form kitchen facilities and the vending machine throughout the day - Relaxed Registration students in Year 12 and 13, who do not have a timetabled lesson period 5, may go home at lunchtime.
 This however, is by agreement with the Sixth Form team and dependent upon the individual student and their performance.
-This privilege is earned and subject to review - Students do not have 'free periods', you have supervised 'Study Periods' and 'Enrichment Hours' once a fortnight - All students must attend Tutor Time and there is a programme of activities that will be delivered by your tutors - All students must attend CoRE lessons
+This privilege is earned and subject to review - Students do not have 'free periods', they have supervised 'Study Periods' and 'Enrichment Hours' once a fortnight - All students must attend Tutor Time and there is a programme of activities that will be delivered by your tutors - All students must attend CoRE lessons